 Take a look at that; it turns out that the integral of the water’s speed over the inlet has to match the speed integral over the outlet!
 Roughly speaking, that means that when you have a pipe with steadily flowing water whose inlet is larger than its outlet, the average water speed at the outlet will be bigger than at the inlet.
 This is why putting your thumb over your sink’s faucet will cause the water to shoot out quickly!
 A device that exploits this speed-changing phenomenon in engineering is called a nozzle, and you can find one in just about anything that involves fluids flowing inside of something.

-- The net momentum inside the control volume is the sum of contributions of momentum density , whose rate of change is the force acting on the control volume as stated by Newton’s second law:
+- The net momentum inside the control volume is the sum of contributions of momentum density within it, and so the rate of change of momentum in the control volume is equal to the rate of change of those contributions: .

 - Momentum is generated or destroyed inside of the control volume only as a result of body forces within the control volume, per Newton’s second law:

 - Momentum moves into the control volume through momentum density fluxes on points on the surface, either through directly imposed tractions on the surface, or momentum density flowing & diffusing in: .

 I’m keeping the explicit mathematical form of the diffusive momentum density flux term, , hidden for now.
 All you need to know now is what the term represents.